hyperupcall/blog/content/post/web development a year later.md

 * Mercurial
 * Nginx
 * Data structures
+* TeX / LaTeX

 I'm aware of the Dunning-Kruger effect, so most of these categorizations are prone to adjusting, especially after reading substantial material on a particular topic.
-These categorizations are probably sorted solely based on relative topical skill differences, or predicted time-to-learn values.
+These categorizations are probably sorted solely based on relative (predicted) topical skill differences, or predicted time-to-learn values.
 But what are goals if they're not wrong sometimes?
 I'm using the word 'Advanced' pretty losing here.
 Pretty much meaning understanding of a topic that enables me to read the topic specifications (definitions) or understanding that enables me to perform 'Intermediate' tasks without significant outside assistance.
 And to know what I'm going.

 Some of the stuff listed above interoperate together, some knowledge may be interdependent.
 I'm pretty pissed that I realized I loved programming and computers in general so late into high school.
 And even more so that my learning stagnated after school started.
 Now that I better understand learning techniques (and my weaknesses) I'm confident that I can tackle the skills above (of course not to a complete extent) :smile: Hopefully I can play this game of catch-up well.